 That being the case, why have they been – for the most part – absent from the PS Vita?
 There’s no doubting that over the years our tastes in software has matured.
 Games that would have been popular in the 80s and 90s simply wouldn’t make the grade today.
 The slots game Vegas Jackpot released by Mastertronic in 1984 for a wide range of 8-bit systems was a smash hit selling over 300,000 copies across all formats (a huge figure for a debut title) and in fact its latter casino release Las Vegas Video Poker performed similarly well achieving sales of over 125,000 copies.
 Today, even released for the most popular consoles a game would barely manage a fraction of that.

 It was clear that a shift in direction was needed for home casino games as games of luck simply weren’t entertaining in a home environment.
-Playing for cash added to the excitement in real life in arcades or if going to a UK Casino physically or online, but when playing on a computer screen with no risk it just wasn’t the same.
+Playing for cash added to the excitement in real life physically or online on nice sites like yeboyescasino.co.za, but as when playing on a computer screen with no risk it just wasn’t the same.
 Naturally software publishers needed to move the genre forward so casino-themed games moved in a new direction.
 As Mastertronic noticed with their second release, there was demand for different games that demanded some skill of the players and we started to see compilations of games.
 Instead of releasing single titles offering specific games, publishers realised that games were going to be more appealing bringing all of the popular casino games together in one place as a complete package.
 It certainly worked and ensured that the format was still supported right up until the most recent console generations and while not regarded as mainstream releases, they were still selling in enough quantities to make them profitable for their developers.

 The big titles that really garnered support from consumers came about with the surge in popularity of the World Series of Poker.
 As tournaments started to be televised globally, players quickly became household names and for some bizarre reason poker became an oddly compulsive spectator sport.
 Watching the matches on television made the games desirable and it wasn’t long before officially licensed titles appeared across a range of formats including most PlayStation systems including the PlayStation 3 and the PS Vita’s “baby brother”, the PSP.
 For some unknown reason, despite several hundred PSP titles being made available to download digitally through the PlayStation Store, none of these are available for Vita owners.